About King Mojo Records

 especially proud to be a part of a peaceful solution and had signed many of the anti-war

 movement's leading voices to our label.
-After the bloody attacks on counterculture
+After the senseless and bloody attacks on

-students at Chicago's Democratic convention and the Kent State massacre were
+counterculture students at Chicago's Democratic convention and the Kent State

 An example of distrust in government Dick recounted, was when he visited radio stations